-If you’ve been diligent in paying down your debts, you probably don’t have to worry about debt collectors.
+If you’ve diligently paid down your debts, you probably don’t have to worry about debt collectors.
 If you miss a payment, however, you might get an alarming notice that you owe money to a company you don’t recognize.
 Don’t panic.
 Your creditor has likely sold your account to someone else, for example, LVNV Funding, LLC.

 LVNV Funding buys charged-off accounts from lenders like credit card companies and personal loan issuers.

-Charged-off debts are one of the worst things that can happen to your credit score.
+Pro tip: Charged-off debts are among the worst things to happen to your credit score.
 Charge-offs are posted when a creditor has given up hope that you will pay off the debt and instead has closed your account.
 However, you are still responsible for repaying the debt.
-Companies like LVNV Funding purchase these debts, then outsources collection of these debts in an attempt to recoup some of the money.
+Companies like LVNV Funding purchase these debts, then outsource the collection of these debts to recoup some of the money.

 Sometimes it’s credit card debt, sometimes student loan debt, or it can be any other creditor you may owe.
-Therefore, even though your original account may have been with Creditor Whoosiwhatsit, it will now be listed as LVNV Funding, LLC on your credit report, and they’re the ones calling you and sending you bills demanding payment on your balance.
+Therefore, even though your original account may have been with Discover or Capital One, it will now be listed as LVNV Funding, LLC on your credit report, and they’re the ones calling you and sending you bills demanding payment on your balance.
 It’s not a scam.

 READ MORE: What is a charge-off?